finnishtransportagency/viite/README.md

 Viite needs to get the links, the background maps and the coordinates for addresses from external systems.
 For these connections to work, open Väylä VPN and open SSH-tunnel with the needed port forwardings to a Väylä server.
-- 9180: Viite running in dev/devtest environment
+- 9180: Viite running in dev environment
 - 8997: OAG

 Idea Run Configurations